 Emily Linnemeier is a Program Director at WJC, where she focuses on collaborating with public schools to create secondary and elementary school conflict resolution education programs.
 She has designed and implemented conflict resolution education training materials with her colleagues, advised on peer mediations and referral systems, and designed and implemented dialogues on school campuses.
 Emily also provides conflict resolution training, dialogue facilitation, and technical assistance for other WJC programs.
 Prior to joining WJC, she was a field representative in the district office of California State Senator Debra Bowen.
 Previously, she worked as a Program and Editorial Assistant for the Middle East Policy Council in Washington, DC.
 Emily has also interned with the City of Los Angeles Human Relations Commission on issues of public safety - including working on a safe-passage program for the students of Alain Leroy Locke High School in South Los Angeles - and with the Asian Pacific Dispute Resolution Center, where she received her mediation training as a conflict resolution specialist.
 She received her Masters of Science in Conflict Analysis and Resolution in May 2005 from the Institute for Conflict Analysis and Resolution at George Mason University.

 Camille Couture-Carter is the Executive Assistant and Facilities Coordinator at WJC.
-She has six years experience working in the non-profit world as an artistic administrator, and enjoys providing administrative support for the important work of the WJC.
+She has 9 years experience as an administrator in the non-profit world and enjoys providing administrative support for the important work of the WJC.
 Camille holds a Master of Arts in Choral Conducting from the University of Washington and, when time allows, sings with local choirs and regional opera companies.

-Joe Evans, Property Manager, has been with Western Justice Center since 2005.
+Joe Evans, Property Manager at WJC, has been with WJC since 2005.
 He is responsible for maintenance of the property and set up of events at The Maxwell House.